gopro/labs/docs/control/notes/README.md

 - Added *DRFT=1 for automatic clock fix.
 - Added *DRFS=-11.3 for a fixed clock fix.
 - Added mPp1 or p.5 for interval photo
-- Added STOP=x for Stop Motion where is x the number for frame to store per shutter press.
-Works great with the remote.
+- Added STOP=x A Stop Motion extension where is x the number for frames to store per shutter press.
+This modify timelapse video.
+It is recommend to make a stop motion preset with this command ```mT$PRES="0,STOP"mTr5Xp4``` Works great with the remote.
 Mode button ends capture.
 - Added ONIO=x Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.
 - Added DIVE=1 - optimizing the Hypersmooth stabilization for underwater.
 The water refractive index defaults to 1.335 (good for fresh and salt water), if you know your area RI is significantly different DIVE=r where r can be 1.3 to 1.45 is supported.
 - Added WARM=x and COOL=x to offset white balance.
 WARM is good to use with DIVE, so you can improve the red respond for deeper dives.